House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 reverse osmosis water filter system

-Reverse osmosis systems are generally made to fit underneath your sink and hook into your home’s main water line.
-They will have their own dedicated faucet that will allow you to get purified water on tap.
-The filters will need to be replaced about twice a year, more often in some systems.
+Reverse osmosis systems generally fit underneath your sink and hook into your home’s main water line.
+They have dedicated faucets that allow you to get purified water on tap.
+The filters must be replaced about twice a year, more often in some systems.
 They can be customized to include as many stages of filtration as you desire.
-Because of the versatility, RO systems can be a bit of an investment to get started with.
+Because of their versatility, RO systems can be a bit of an investment to get started with.

 Pros